karlmutch/platform-services/README.md

 ## Encryption

 This section describes how to secure traffic into the service mesh ingress.
 Lets Encrypt is an internet based service for provisioning certificates.
-If you are using a locally deployed mesh within KinD for example you will need to use the minica approach.
+If you are using a locally deployed mesh within rancher desktop for example you will need to use the minica approach.

 ### minica